 With eight finalists – including a trio of weight division champions – Newtown High School’s wrestling team certainly had a lot to be proud of at the South-West Conference championships at Pomperaug High on February 16.
 The Nighthawks, however, settled for a close runner-up finish to perennial powerhouse New Milford which retained its stranglehold on the SWC crown.
 New Milford scored 232 points with six champions, and a pair of second-place finishers, along with a third a pair of fourths.
 The Hawks, meanwhile, scored 223 as they came in with five second-place outcomes as well as four third-place finishes.

-The Newtown and Joel Barlow high school hockey teams will play their first annual Warrior Cup game on Wednesday, February 5.
-The game will be played at Danbury Ice Arena at 7:50 pm.
+The Newtown and Joel Barlow high school hockey teams will attempt to play their first annual Warrior Cup game on Friday, February 28.
+The game is slated to be played at Danbury Ice Arena at 7:50 pm.
 It was originally to have been played on February 5 and again on February 13, but snow postponed it both times.
 The teams are joining forces to raise funds to support the Wounded Warrior Project.
 Donations will be accepted at the game and online using this link: https://support.woundedwarriorproject.org/individual-fundraising/Newtown.
 The teams are striving to raise $10,000.